Digital Transformation Strategy – An Example with Strategy Map and KPIs

 Professional strategy planning tools like our BSC Designer will provide an organization with a solid “digital” base for further strategy development.
 Here is how it can help:

-Accountability and traceability are built in – there is flexible access rights control, audit track functionality on the level of KPIs and scorecards
+- Accountability and traceability are built in – there is flexible access rights control, audit trail functionality on the level of KPIs and scorecards

 BSC Designer is one of the recognized strategy execution software, there is a free plan available so that you can start easily right now.